FanatiQS/EcmaScript-WebSocketServer/README.md

 ### Binary
 This is a binary frame and the content can be extracted using the `getWebSocketBinaryPayload` function.

+### Fragmented frames
+Fragmented frames have 4 opCodes: `fragmentedText`, `fragmentedBinary`, `fragmentedContinue` and `fragmentedEnd`.
+Buffering is not handled by the library and needs to be implemented separately.
+More info in documentation.

 ## Sending WebSocket data

 ### Close